pallavigkwd/CaloriePredictions/README.md

 #### Introduction
 Before beginning identifying our prediction problem, we first replicated the data cleaning process that we performed in Project 3 to create one dataframe that contains information about recipes and their ratings.
-In preparation for identifying a prediction problem, we extracted all nutritional values from the original `nutrition` column: `['calories', 'total fat (PDV)', 'sugar (PDV)', 'sodium (PDV)', 'protein (PDV)', 'saturated fat (PDV)', 'carbohydrates (PDV)']`.
+Although we only extracted the `calories` from the `nutrition` column in Project 3, we extracted all nutritional values from the original `nutrition` column: `['calories', 'total fat (PDV)', 'sugar (PDV)', 'sodium (PDV)', 'protein (PDV)', 'saturated fat (PDV)', 'carbohydrates (PDV)']`.

-Here are the first five rows of the resulting dataframe<sup>\*</sup> we worked with:
+Here are the first five rows of the resulting dataframe we worked with:

 | name                                  |     id |   minutes |   n_steps | ingredients                                                                                                                            |   n_ingredients |   average_rating |   calories |   total fat (PDV) |   sugar (PDV) |   sodium (PDV) |   protein (PDV) |   saturated fat (PDV) |   carbohydrates (PDV) |
 |:--------------------------------------|-------:|----------:|----------:|:---------------------------------------------------------------------------------------------------------------------------------------|----------------:|-----------------:|-----------:|------------------:|--------------:|---------------:|----------------:|----------------------:|----------------------:|